 Tua Tagovailoa, in comparison, threw for 2,669 yards and 27 touchdowns to seven interceptions this past season while leading Honolulu St. Louis to the state title.
 He also rushed for 727 yards and eight scores.

 Tua Tagovailoa finished his career with 8,158 passing yards (state record) and 84 touchdowns, meaning Taulia Tagovailoa likely will shatter his older brother’s high school numbers – even if he leaves Hawaii.
 Chang owns the state record for passing touchdowns with 113.

-Tua Tagovailoa enrolled early at Alabama in January and is expected to push returning starter Jalen Hurts for the starting job this offseason.
+Tua Tagovailoa enrolled early at Alabama in January and could push returning starter Jalen Hurts for the starting job this offseason.

 (You can follow Kevin Connell on Twitter @_KevinConnell)

 © 2016, gridironnow.com.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.